ArenKae/cpp/README.md

 ## An introduction to C++
 C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".
 This repository is a collection of modules that make up 42 school's C++ piscine.
 The modules gradually introduce students to concepts related to object-oriented programming, such as classes, inheritance, ad-hoc polymorphism, templates, containers, and more.

+The "cours" folder contains a few files that are not real code, but rather commented examples (in french) that helped me understand the basic notions of the language while I was learning.

 ### 💻 This project was developed on Ubuntu 24.04.2 LTS.